-Preschoolers certainly wear their emotions for all to see!
-As caregivers, teaching emotional intelligence is especially important during these highly developmental ages: 3 and 4 years old.
+Crying, laughing, shouting—you name it!
+Preschoolers certainly wear their emotions for all to see.
+Teaching emotional intelligence is especially important during the highly developmental ages of 3 and 4 years.
 Many parents ask how to help your child express their feelings appropriately.
 You can find activities to help children express their feelings in a positive and productive way in the powerful book from veteran teacher Dr. Susan A. Miller: Emotional Development of Three- and Four-Year-Olds.
 Emotional learning is a key element in social emotional learning activities that we teach in early childhood settings.

 The first step is understanding the emotional reactions of preschoolers.
 Then, you may employ useful strategies for encouraging developmentally appropriate behaviors among 3 and 4 year olds.